muchemwal/pa-COVID-model-parameterization/README.md

 ### Adding new countries

 1. Go through each of the **Setup** and **Running** steps for the individual components
-    - You will need to add the country to `config.yml`, use a previous country as a guide for which fields to fill in (COD is a good one)
+    - You will need to make a new country config file in `config/`, start by using `config/template.yml` as a guide

 ## Individual components